 Selling on Amazon might confuse new entrepreneurs because of various Amazon seller fees.
 The fees mainly depend on:

-- Amazon seller plan;
+- Amazon seller plan (individual or professional);

-Amazon seller plan or account type
+Amazon seller plan or account: individual or professional

 There are two types of plans or account types to choose from: individual and professional.
 With Amazon’s individual selling plan, the seller pays $ 0.99 per item sold, while Amazon’s professional selling plan charges $ 39.99 per month, regardless of how many items are sold.